wbic16/SQ/README.md

 -----
 SQ: The Simple Query Tool

 SQ is a modern database, written from the ground-up to take advantage of Phext: 11-dimensional plain hypertext.
-Like normal SQL databases, it has multiple pronunciations: "esque", "S-Q", and "Seek".
+Like normal SQL databases, it has multiple pronunciations: "esque", "S-Q", "Seek", "Super Quine", and "Self Query".

 ## Getting Started

 you can either clone this repo and run `cargo build`, or just install the latest stable build: `cargo install sq`.
+You may have also arrived here from Choose Your Own Adventure...

 ## Commands